teresayung/SlushDraft/README.md

 ```
 npm install -g gulp
 ```
-Make a new directory, and `cd` into it:
+Make a new directory, and `cd` into it
 ```
 mkdir my-new-project && cd $_
 ```